 As a sidenote – the dam and sire BOTH need to be clear for each generation.
 Not just one parent.
 BOTH.

 That said, Ezra has definitely exhibited many of the rabies miasm symptoms.
 He also had some mineral deficiencies affecting his eyesight among other things.
 My colleague who also lives in the TN area he came from, said that their soils are more mineral deficient than the soils here in the southwest.
 She was formerly an organic farmer so soil nutrition is something she’s quite versed in.
 Anyway, Ezra used to dig a lot when he got here – nothing abnormal about that for dogs.
 But he also used to eat the soil here a lot.
 He doesn’t so much anymore.
-We supplemented him with Mineral Essence, and now we just use a bit of good quality salt (such as Himalayan, Black Lava, Red Alaea – not regular table salt).
+We supplemented him with a liquid mineral product and now we just use a bit of good quality salt (such as Himalayan, Black Lava, Red Alaea – not regular table salt).
 His eyesight has improved 100% as well as his other visible issues.
 He’s quite a beautiful specimen to behold and he naturally “stacks” himself as if he’s in his own show ring.
 His gait movement is very fluid – he glides when he’s trotting…so much so we call him Prancer Boy lol.
 When in a full on run, his agility is off the charts and always has been.
 He’d be great in agility trials if that was my thing.